devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Figure 1: Native app rendering [(Leler 2017)](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514)*

-The classic way to build a mobile app, would be to write native code for each platform you want to support.
+The classic way to build a mobile app would be to write native code for each platform you want to support.
 I.E. One for IOS [(Apple 2010)](https://developer.apple.com/ios/), one for Android [(Google LLC 2008)](https://developer.android.com/) and so on.
-In this approach your app will be written in a platform specific language and render through platform specific widgets and a platform specific engine.
-During the development you have direct access to platform specific services and sensors (Google LLC 2019a; Stoll 2018; Leler 2017).
+In this approach, your app will be written in a platform-specific language and render through platform-specific Widgets and a platform-specific engine.
+During the development, you have direct access to platform-specific services and sensors (Google LLC 2019a; Stoll 2018; Leler 2017).
 But you will have to build the same app multiple times, which effectively doubles your workload.

 ### Embedded WebApp Approach